Snowflyt/graphql-intuitive-request/README.md

 ### Support for subscriptions

-graphql-intuitive-request also supports GraphQL subscriptions.
+graphql-intuitive-request supports GraphQL subscriptions.
 You can use `client.subscription` to create a subscription.
 The usage is similar to `client.query` and `client.mutation`.

 Note that only subscriptions using `graphql-ws` protocol are supported.
 Due to the deprecated nature of `subscriptions-transport-ws`, we do not plan to support it in the future.